kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-Scala's `Array` type parameter doesn't have covariance annotation (+ prefix), if it had, the method `def update(i: Int, x: T): Unit` could lead to potential runtime errors.
-And if it actually did have a + prefix, Scala compiler would have reported compile error.
+Scala's `Array` type parameter doesn't have covariance annotation (+ prefix).
+If it had then the method `def update(i: Int, x: T): Unit` could lead to potential runtime errors and in Scala it wouldn't even compile.

 ### <a name="legalcovariantpositions"></a> Legal positions of covariant type parameter

-In general, covariant type parameter can be used as immutable field type, method return type and also as method argument type if method argument type has a lower bound.
+In general, covariant type parameter can be used as immutable field type, method return type and also as method argument type if the method argument type has a lower bound.
 Because of those restrictions, covariance is most commonly used in producers (types that return something) and immutable types.
 Those rules are applied in the following implementation of `VendingMachine`.

 {% highlight scala %}
 class VendingMachine[+A](val currentItem: Option[A], items: List[A]) {